Last Updated | August 24, 2023

 To ensure you can yield these positive outcomes, various best practices must be implicated.
 In the section below, we are sharing the best practices regarding clinical decision support systems, such as;

 - Calculate The Burden – When it comes down to implementing the CDSS, healthcare organizations need to determine the burden with their software vendor.
 It is essential because it helps determine the necessary IT resources, so functionality is appropriately supported.
-Also, you must assess the clinical expertise that software vendor has to ensure they can customize the systems correctly.
+Also, you must assess the clinical expertise that software vendors have to ensure they can customize the systems correctly.

 - Structured System – While you are designing and implementing the clinical decision support system, make sure that the system is appropriately structured to streamline the data flow.
 In addition, it must be governed at all times for timely error fixing.